docker/docs/docker-for-mac/index.md

 <p />
 * **System Requirements**: Docker for Mac will launch only if all of these requirements are met.

-	- Mac must be a 2010 or newer model, with Intel's hardware support for memory management unit (MMU) virtualization; i.e., Extended Page Tables (EPT)
+	- Mac must be a 2010 or newer model, with Intel's hardware support for memory management unit (MMU) virtualization; i.e., Extended Page Tables (EPT) and Unrestricted Mode.

   - OS X El Capitan 10.11 and newer macOS releases are supported.
 At a minimum, Docker for Mac requires macOS Yosemite 10.10.3 or newer, with the caveat that going forward 10.10.x is a use-at-your-own risk proposition.